PeterRutkowski/dav_homework1/README.md

 Additionally, prepare bar plot for percentage content of all amino acids for E.coli, human, yeast (thus group three bars for each amino acid).

-b) PDB
+b) PDB # ftp://ftp.wwpdb.org/pub/pdb/derived_data/pdb_seqres.txt saved as data/pdb_seqres.txt
 - calculate the average length of protein and percentage content of all amino acids (just numbers)

 Compare the result with the point (a).
-Can you explain the difference (hint: open ftp://ftp.wwpdb.org/pub/pdb/derived_data/pdb_seqres.txt in text editor)?
+Can you explain the difference?

 c) UniProt
-- full UniProt (Swiss-Prot)
+- full UniProt (Swiss-Prot) # https://www.uniprot.org/downloads saved as data/uniprot_full.fasta
 - 200 randomly selected Bacteria
 - 200 randomly selected Viruses
 - 200 randomly selected Archaea